ni/nimble/packages/performance/README.md

 ## Overview

-This package contains the performance tests that are run for every CI.
+This package contains the performance tests that run for every CI.